John Holloway (musician)

 Holloway was born in Neath, Wales, and studied in London at the Guildhall School of Music and Drama in London.
 After initial engagements, including at the Academy of St. Martin in the Fields and at the English Chamber Orchestra, he became manager and concertmaster of the Kent Opera Orchestra in the 1970s.
 After an encounter with Sigiswald Kuijken in 1972, he started playing the Baroque violin and gained a reputation as violinist, teacher and conductor in the field of historically informed performance.

-In 1970 he became the concertmaster of Sir Roger Norrington's London Classical Players, and later Andrew Parrott's Taverner Consort and Players.
-Besides playing in numerous Baroque orchestras, he is a noted musicologist and lecturer.
+In 1977 he became the concertmaster of Andrew Parrott’s Taverner Players, and in 1978 of Sir Roger Norrington's London Classical Players.
+He has been the concertmaster for such distinguished directors as Ivor Bolton, Frans Bruggen, William Christie, Simon Halsey, Christopher Hogwood, Ton Koopmann, Gustav Leonhardt, Rudolf Lutz, Jean-Claude Malgoire and Nicholas McGegan.

 Holloway has taught at the Guildhall School of Music and Drama in London, the Schola Cantorum in Basel, and the Early Music Institute of Indiana University in Bloomington.
-He has given classes and led workshops in most European countries, as well as in Korea, New Zealand and the USA.
+He has given classes and led workshops in most European countries, as well as in Canada, Columbia, Korea, New Zealand and the USA.
 In 2004, he was Regents’ Lecturer at UC Berkeley.
-In 1999, he began to teach at the Hochschule für Musik "Carl Maria von Weber" in Dresden.
+From 1999 to 2014 he was Professor for Violin and Chamber Music at the Hochschule für Musik "Carl Maria von Weber" in Dresden.